WeitzGroup/Guanlin_when_be_temperate/README.md

-# Code for "When be Temperate: On the Fitness Benefits of Lysis vs. Lysogeny"
+# Code for "When to be Temperate: On the Fitness Benefits of Lysis vs. Lysogeny"
 This code run both viral invasion analysis in parasite-free environments and endemic environments.

 ## Contact